$n$-permutability and linear Datalog implies symmetric Datalog: From linear to symmetric Datalog

-In this section, we show that if $\A$ has pathwidth duality at most $k-1$, then all we need to worry about are path CSP instances of $\CSP(\A^{(k)})$.
-Our method is straightforward, but we need to get a bit technical to take care of everything; we recommend that the readers try to prove the following statement themselves.
+where $\mathcal I\subset [k]^2$. \end{enumerate} In this section, we show that if $\A$ has pathwidth duality at most $k-1$, then all we need to worry about are path CSP instances of $\CSP(\A^{(k)})$.
+Our method is straightforward, but we need to get a bit technical to take care of all details.